 Anyway, I got my head down, peeling and chopping carrots, chopping tomatoes, lightly frying the paneer all whilst being interviewed.
 ‘The hubby’ even got in on the action.
 Imagine his surprise when he got a microphone pointed in his face.
 HAHA… priceless!

 It was a tall order but I managed to prepare both dishes with 10 minutes to spare.
 There were plenty of willing tasters at the BBC too who sampled both recipes.
 And the verdict – well there was plenty of ‘umm this tastes delicious’ comments flying around the kitchen which I was very pleased about, and within 10 minutes all the food had disappeared.
 My first LIVE COOKING SUCCESS!

-For those of you who didn’t manage to tune in, you can read some tweet highlights below, along with the Matter Paneer recipe I cooked yesterday for you to try.
+For those of you who didn’t manage to tune in, you can read some tweet highlights below, along with the Matter Paneer recipe I cooked in the BBC kitchen.